Kyawzint17/agnos-testing/README.md

-# Real-Time Patient Intake System
+# Real-Time Patient Input Form and Staff View System.

 A live patient form that instantly sends data to a staff dashboard using **Next.js**, **TailwindCSS**, and **Pusher**.